Adaptive Mix for Semi-Supervised Medical Image Segmentation: Related Work

 \subsection{Semi-Supervised Learning}

-Semi-supervised learning (SSL) is an effective learning strategy that addresses the issue of limited labeled data by utilizing a large amount of unlabeled data \citep{van2020survey}.
-Based on the design of the regularization term to leverage unlabeled data, many SSL algorithms have been proposed, such as adversarial learning \citep{springenberg2015unsupervised,miyato2018virtual}, pseudo labeling \citep{lee2013pseudo}, consistency regularization \citep{rasmus2015semi,laine2016temporal}.
-Recently, state-of-the-art SSL approaches have incorporated the idea of strong-weak pseudo supervision \citep{sohn2020fixmatch} as the primary strategy of their frameworks.
-According to the learning paradigms, these approaches typically fall into three branches: self-training-based \citep{berthelot2019mixmatch,berthelot2019remixmatch,sohn2020fixmatch,zhang2021flexmatch,wang2023freematch,chen2023softmatch}, mean-teacher-based \citep{tarvainen2017mean} and co-training-based frameworks \citep{ke2019dual,li2023multi}.
-Similar to semi-supervised image classification tasks, the line of semi-supervised segmentation methods also can be divided into three branches: self-training-based \citep{zou2021pseudoseg,yuan2021simple,yang2022st++,yang2023unimatch}, mean-teacher-based \citep{yu2019uamt,hu2021semi,xu2022semi,liu2022perturbed}, and co-training-based methods \citep{chen2021semi,wang2023conflict,luo2021semi,wu2021semi,wu2022mutual,wang2023mcf,shen2023co}.
-The self-training paradigm involves a single model that generates pseudo labels for training the model per se \citep{sohn2020fixmatch}.
-Mean-Teacher \citep{tarvainen2017mean} can be considered an intermediate approach between self-training and co-training.
+Semi-supervised learning (SSL) is an effective learning strategy that addresses the issue of limited labeled data by utilizing a large amount of unlabeled images~\citep{van2020survey}.
+Based on the design of the regularization term to leverage unlabeled data, many SSL algorithms have been proposed, such as adversarial learning~\citep{springenberg2015unsupervised,miyato2018virtual}, pseudo labeling~\citep{lee2013pseudo}, and consistency regularization~\citep{rasmus2015semi,laine2016temporal}.
+Recently, state-of-the-art SSL approaches have incorporated the idea of strong-weak pseudo supervision~\citep{sohn2020fixmatch} as the primary strategy of their frameworks.
+According to the learning paradigms, these approaches typically fall into three branches: self-training-based \citep{berthelot2019mixmatch,berthelot2019remixmatch,sohn2020fixmatch,zhang2021flexmatch,wang2023freematch,chen2023softmatch}, mean-teacher-based~\citep{tarvainen2017mean} and co-training-based frameworks~\citep{ke2019dual,li2023multi}.

+Similar to semi-supervised image classification tasks, the line of semi-supervised segmentation methods also can be divided into three branches: self-training-based~\citep{zou2021pseudoseg,yuan2021simple,yang2022st++,yang2023unimatch}, mean-teacher-based~\citep{yu2019uamt,hu2021semi,xu2022semi,liu2022perturbed}, and co-training-based methods \citep{chen2021semi,wang2023conflict,luo2021semi,wu2021semi,wu2022mutual,wang2023mcf,shen2023co}.
+The self-training paradigm involves a single model that generates pseudo labels for training the model per se~\citep{sohn2020fixmatch}.
+Mean-Teacher~\citep{tarvainen2017mean} can be considered an intermediate approach between self-training and co-training.
 It involves a teacher and a student model, where pseudo-supervision is conducted from the teacher to the student.
-A representative co-training paradigm, presented in CPS \citep{chen2021semi}, comprises two (student) models that are cross-supervised by each other.
-We found that perturbation strategies on unlabeled data are more important than a specific learning paradigm.
+A representative co-training paradigm, presented in CPS~\citep{chen2021semi}, comprises two (student) models that are cross-supervised by each other.
+We find that perturbation strategies are more important than a specific learning paradigm.
 We propose a novel image mix-up algorithm that can be seamlessly applied to these paradigms and achieves state-of-the-art performance in semi-supervised medical image segmentation.